MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 keywords: Mixed Reality, gaze, dwell, interaction, design
 ---

-# Gaze and dwell
+# Head-Gaze and Dwell

 When hands are occupied with tools and parts, gestures can be tedious or impossible.
 Voice commands, like gestures, can be unreliable in certain contexts, for example under excessively loud conditions.
 Additionally, using voice to control computers isn't universally common, but it certainly is gaining steam!
-Gaze and dwell offers the most familiar and easy-to-master mechanism for working heads-up and hands-free on HoloLens.
-Additionally, gaze and dwell is 100% reliable independent of noise interference nor silence constraints in the operating environment.
+Head-Gaze and dwell offers the most familiar and easy-to-master mechanism for working heads-up and hands-free on HoloLens.
+Additionally, head-gaze and dwell is 100% reliable independent of noise interference nor silence constraints in the operating environment.

+## Scenarios

+Head-Gaze and dwell excels in scenarios where a person's hands are busy with other tasks, and voice isn't 100% reliable or availible due to environmental or social constraints.
+A good example is a person wearing a HoloLens to overlay reference information while repairing a car engine.
+Their hands are busy with tools or supporting their body as they lean into the engine compartment.
+The garage space is loud, with the constant banging and buzzing of tools, making voice commands difficult.
+Head-gaze and dwell allows the person in the HoloLens to confidently navigate their reference material without interupting their workflow.

 ## Goals